quicwg/ops-drafts/draft-ietf-quic-applicability.md

 # Enabling New Versions

-QUIC provides integrity protection for its version negotiation process.
+QUIC version 1 does not specify a version negotation mechanism in the base spec but {{?I-D.draft-ietf-quic-version-negotiation}} proposes an extension.
 This process assumes that the set of versions that a server supports is fixed.
 This complicates the process for deploying new QUIC versions or disabling old versions when servers operate in clusters.